 When it comes to conveyancing in Kingsnorth seeking recommendations is a good start.
 Before you go ahead, check if they offer a no sale no fee offer.
 Also, you often get what you pay for - a firm which quotes more, will often provide a better service than one which is cheap as chips.
 We would always advocate that you speak with the solicitor conducting your conveyancing.

-I have a mortgage with RBS for my property in Kingsnorth.
-Conveyancing was finalised some time ago.
-In the event that I decide to rent out my property and do not currently have a buy-to-let mortgage do I need to remortgage to a BTL mortgage or inform RBS?
+I have a mortgage with Aldermore for my property in Kingsnorth.
+Conveyancing was finalised months ago.
+Should I wish to rent out the flat and do not currently have a buy-to-let mortgage do I need to remortgage to a BTL mortgage or inform Aldermore?

-Your original mortgage agreement with RBS will provide that you need their approval in advance of letting out your property as this is likely to be a breach of RBS’s mortgage conditions.
-In many cases banks or building societies will allow you to rent out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
-You should contact RBS directly.
-You need not do this via a RBS conveyancing panel firm.
+Your original mortgage agreement with Aldermore will provide that you need their approval prior to letting out your property as this is likely to be a breach of Aldermore’s mortgage conditions.
+It may be that Aldermore will permit you to let out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
+You should contact Aldermore directly.
+It should not be necessary to do this via a Aldermore conveyancing panel solicitor.